 Amount available to Lipson Vale in 2015/16 was £9,692 how this money was allocated is detailed here.

-The school has achieved it’s first PE Sports Kitemark – a bronze award.
+The school has now improved it’s PE Sports Kitemark to a silver award.